stanfordnlp/stanza/_pages/pos.md

 ### POS and Morphological Feature Tagging

-The code below shows an example of accessing part-of-speech and morphological features for each word.
+The code below shows an example of accessing part-of-speech and morphological features for each word:

 ```python
 import stanfordnlp